-Students or employees with questions or who wish to file a complaint concerning sexual misconduct, sexual harassment, sexual intimidation, sexual exploitation, or sexual violence based on any of the above protected classes, may do so using the online reporting form or may contact the School's Vice President, Institutional Management and Title IX Coordinator, Christine Szaj, at christine.szaj@mitchellhamline.edu.

-Additional resources for complaints regarding sexual misconduct include the School's Title IX Sexual Harassment Policy (Student Respondent) and Sex Discrimination and Sexual Misconduct Policy (Student Respondent), and the School's Title IX Sexual Harassment Policy (Employee and Third Party Respondent) and Sex Discrimination and Sexual Misconduct Policy (Employee and Third Party Respondent), located at handbooks and Policies on The Summit.
+Students or employees with questions or who wish to file a complaint concerning sexual misconduct, sexual harassment, sexual intimidation, sexual exploitation, or sexual violence based on any of the above protected classes, may do so using the online reporting form or may contact the School's Vice President of Institutional Management and Title IX Coordinator, Christine Szaj, at christine.szaj@mitchellhamline.edu.
+Additional resources for complaints regarding sexual misconduct include the School's Title IX Sexual Harassment Policy (Student Respondent) and Sex Discrimination and Sexual Misconduct Policy (Student Respondent), and the School's Title IX Sexual Harassment Policy (Employee and Third-Party Respondent) and Sex Discrimination and Sexual Misconduct Policy (Employee and Third-Party Respondent), located in the School's Policy Repository.